Want more printable maths games – visit my store

-I have found that by teaching children repeated addition you can introduce the concept of multiplication very easy, quickly and in a fun way.
-You can also use what is know as arrays.
+I have found that by teaching children repeated addition you can introduce the concept of multiplication very easily, quickly and in a fun way.
+You can also use what is known as arrays.

-If you would like to see some more fun and exciting bespoke games and worksheet, please visit my Etsy store.
-You will find numerous times tables activities to keep children amused for a good time
+If you would like to see some more fun and exciting bespoke games and worksheets, please visit my Etsy store.
+You will find numerous times tables activities to keep children amused for a good time.

 Arrays are used to get a better understanding of multiplication for year 2.
 The number of rows in an array represents the number of groups.
 The columns represent the number of items in each group.